The bust of ethnically Berber Roman Emperor Macrinus, Capitoline Museums, Rome.

-There is widespread confusion in the world today concerning the racial character of the ancient Egyptians.
+There is widespread confusion in the world today concerning the racial character of the ancient Egyptians and other Hamites.
 Largely this is due to the rise of Negrocentric revisionism in recent decades as African Americans desperately seek a cultural identity worthy of pride.
-There is much to be said of this topic, and interested readers might care to view the following articles.
+There is much to be said of this topic, and interested readers might care to view the following writings concerning Negrocentric views of the Bible and ancient Egypt.

 This album hosts a collection of ancient Egyptian art which depicts the ancient Egyptians.
 Clearly the Egypt of Mizraim was of Caucasoid stock, generally of the Mediterranean variety.
 This is affirmed by genetic evidence which shows that the ancient Egyptians were most closely related to ancient Near Eastern populations.